GoingOffRoading/Boilest-Scaling-Video-Encoder/README.md

 - [ ] Move UniqueID in the SQL to a GUID
 - [ ] Explore using pathlib instead of OS
 - [x] Remove the archive
+- [ ] Some day...
+Remove the celery task function for write_resultes